appsmithorg/appsmith-docs/website/docs/packages/tutorial/js-module.md

 <!-- vale on -->

 A JavaScript module serves as a reusable code unit, encapsulating specific functionalities to promote an organized code structure.
-This tutorial takes you through the process of setting up a JS module and integrating it with your Appsmith app.

-This tutorial will teach you how to create a JavaScript function that formats dates into a designated time zone.
+This lesson will teach you how to create a JavaScript function that formats dates into a designated time zone.
 The function can be utilized across multiple applications, providing a consistent method for date formatting tailored to a particular time zone.

 By the end of this lesson, you will learn how to:

-* Create a JS module
+* Create and configure the JS module
-* Configure the module
-* Integrate and Execute the module in your app
+* Integrate and execute the module in your app

-## Create package
+## Prerequisites

+Ensure that you have already created a package, as discussed in [lesson 1](/packages/tutorial/create-package).

+## Configure JS module

 A Package is a collection of JS and query modules that can be versioned and distributed across instances.